oresat/oresat-magnetorquer/README.md

 # PSAS-Magnetorquer
-My magnetorquer project for PSAS
+Magnetorquer design for Oregon's First Satellite

+At the moment, there is just some information for clean-sheet conceptual design of a magnetorquer.
+More to come, pending math.

-This repo contains my STL and solidworks files for the magnetorquer.
-I also have copies of my equations used, simulations and dimensioning.
+This repo contains an archive with STL and solidworks files for an early design of the magnetorquers, as well as copies of equations used, simulations and dimensioning.